nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 For example, suppose an administrator created an election titled _What should we eat after the competition_?
 The administrator adds three choices to vote for: pizza, chicken, and tacos.
-Further suppose there were <span style="text-decoration: underline">10</span> eligible voters.
+Further suppose there were 10 eligible voters.
 Voter 1 ranks the choices according to their tastes:

 <table>
     <tr>